 The session that follows the preceding fragment has the identifier: 24FD407B4FBB088C623DD7BF2B9AFD63 - 83.
 This identifier has the same TLTSID as the previous session and a different cxImpact unique session identifier.
 The search returned two session fragments (396 and 83) that were actually part of the same session.

 Auto Merge can be configured to ignore session close events, and also find fragments that were erroneously closed by events.

 Differences in fragment counts between Auto Merge and RTV Merge

 A different number of fragments is returned when you allow Auto Merge to bring together session fragments and when you use RTV merge to bring them together.

 The possible reasons are:

 - Auto Merge does not merge across servers.
-For example, suppose your Experience Analytics solution uses multiple Canister Servers and that session fragments are split across them.
+For example, suppose your Tealeaf solution uses multiple Canister Servers and that session fragments are split across them.
 Since Auto Merge cannot merge across servers, these multiple fragments are displayed as separate sessions on different canisters.

 - RTV Merge has a time window in which it searches for fragments.
 The value of this window before and after the main fragment can differ from the time window that is configured for Auto Merge.

 - Auto Merge limits the total data size to prevent generation of enormous sessions.
 Some fragments can be excluded based on the configurations setting.